-Prompted by our out-of-state clients, here are answers to 7 questions that are not answered by looking at the ticket.
+Prompted by our out-of-state clients, here are answers to 7 questions that are not answered by reading a New York Uniform Traffic Ticket.

 1) How Many Points is My Ticket?

-Points attach as a matter of law for each conviction, even though you will not see any mention to them on the ticket or even in court.
+Points attach as a matter of law for each given conviction, even though there is no mention of points on the ticket or in correspondence from the court.

-The most common tickets are issued for speeding and cell phone use, here are the points and other consequences of convictions for those tickets.
+The most common tickets are for speeding and cell phone use, here are the points and other consequences for convictions for those tickets:

 - 0-10 over posted limit - 3 points